 Absences of students from scheduled classes will be considered excused for the following listed reasons.

-a.
-Participation as a representative of the College in a scheduled intercollegiate athletic event.
-It will be the responsibility of the athletic department to notify instructors of the student's participation and absence in advance of the anticipated absence.
+- Participation as a representative of the College in a scheduled intercollegiate athletic event.
+It will be the responsibility of the Athletic Department to notify instructors of the student's participation and absence in advance of the anticipated absence.

-b.
-Participation as a representative of the College in a scheduled intercollegiate club competition or professional/academic conferences, travel courses, or field trips scheduled as part of a course.
-The club must be a recognized campus club.
+- Participation as a representative of the College in a scheduled intercollegiate club competition or professional/academic conferences, travel courses, or field trips scheduled as part of a course.
+The club must be a recognized Campus club.
 It will be the responsibility of the club advisor or the sponsoring academic/administrative department to notify the student's instructors of the student's participation and absence in advance of such absence.

-d.
-Any student of the College who is unable, because of his or her religious beliefs, to attend classes or to participate in any examination, study or work requirement shall be excused from any such examination or work requirement, and shall be provided with an opportunity to make up such examination, study or work requirement, provided that it shall not create an unreasonable burden upon the College.
+- Any student of the College who is unable, because of the student's religious beliefs, to attend classes or to participate in any examination, study or work requirement shall be excused from any such examination or work requirement, and shall be provided with an opportunity to make up such examination, study or work requirement, provided it shall not create an unreasonable burden upon the College.